cdapio/coopr/coopr-docs/docs/source/guide/superadmin/docker-automator-plugin.rst

 The Docker Automator plugin, like all automator plugins, is responsible for performing the installation and operation of services on remote hosts.
-The Docker Automator plugin provides a simple way to install Docker images from Docker Hub and to manage containers of these images.
+The Docker Automator plugin provides a simple way to install Docker images from Docker Hub and manage containers of these images.

 .. note:: The Docker Automator currently requires that Docker is installed, configured, and running on the target host(s), such as provided by CoreOS.